 I did not work with a screwdriver or a drill — I worked with a hammer-chisel and grinders (high-powered stone cutting tools).

-I did not put up wood beams — I had to cut marble and limestone and cement them into the stone wall.
+I did not put up wood beams — I had to put up marble and limestone.

 I did not affix a picture frame to a wall — I cemented stone sculptures into a stone wall.

 Clearly, this is not your typical HGTV “Property Brothers” DIY project.

 Between my graduation and starting my career in tax accounting at Ernst & Young, I had the opportunity to volunteer in building one of the most unique structures in North America —

 The Hindu American Religious Center, or more commonly known as BAPS Swaminarayan Akshardham North America in Robbinsville, New Jersey.

 A Tale of Volunteerism | The Foundation of Akshardham